 Sarah was baptised 18 January 1711 at Berkeley, the daughter of Charles Pontin of Ham.

-She married Samuel Cherington on 22 June 1735 at Berkeley.
+Sarah Pontin and Samuel Cherington married on 22 June 1735 at Berkeley.

 The couple had five children

 - Thomas Cherington.
 Baptised 24 May 1736 at Berkeley son of Samuel Cherington of Wanswell.

 - Sarah Cherington.
 Baptised 18 November 1738 at Berkeley, daughter of Samuel Cherington, of Wanswell Court.

 - Sarah Cherington.
 Born 15 September 1740, Baptised 15 November 1740 at Berkeley, daughter of Samuel Cherington of Wanswell Court.

 - Samuel Cherington.
 Baptised 9 January 1741 at Berkeley, son of Samuel Cherington of Wanswell Court.
 Samuel Cherington died on 28 February 1741 at Berkeley